 Growing can be a painful process.
 Teenagers are perhaps more aware than anyone else about the true meaning of “growing pains” but they’re not alone.
 The same idea applies in the corporate world where superfast growth for businesses can present a number of challenges.

 Overcoming these challenges is the ultimate proof that a particular business model works.
 At this point, perhaps we should remind ourselves that today’s successful businesses started small.
-And the path towards global domination was not free of obstacles and issues.
+And the path towards the ambition of global domination was not free of obstacles and issues.

 So, what are the main challenges posed by growth?
 And how can these challenges be tackled?